Playa Blanca Caleta Diego Hernandez is more than wild and wonderful. It's one of a kind.

 It shouldn't take more than 40 minutes from there by using the TF47 road until Adeje.
 Then turn off to La Caleta.

-This beach which my friend César calls Playa Caleta blanca is located by Punta de las Gaviotas (cape of seagulls) between El Portito of Adeje and La Caleta de Adeje.
+This beach which my friend César calls Playa Caleta blanca is located by Punta de las Gaviotas (cape of Seagulls) between El Puertito of Adeje and La Caleta.

-It is definitely a little off the beaten track but worth every effort to visit it.
+It is definitely off the beaten track.
+However, it's worth every effort to overcome the rocks that are in its way.

-The see-through pristine water is of the highest quality.
+The see-through pristine water is of the highest quality and the sea life under its water is very worthwhile to explore.

 Like in the Caribbean?